Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/flashcards/flashcards-overview.md

 !!! tip
 For guidelines on how to write and structure flashcards, see [Spaced Repetition Guides](../resources.md#flashcards)

+!!! info "Configuration"
+Flashcards are now configured using the **Flashcard Rules** system.
+See [Flashcard Rules](flashcard-rules.md) for details on how to customize separators, heading levels, and more.

 ---

 ## Flashcard Text, Flashcards and Cards